-When Line Break started qualifying a Content Management Solution for the project, they looked at some of the hosted solutions which were too big and expensive (for example IBM Websphere).
-Homebrew solutions like combining a MongoDB-based backend with a React frontend are prohibitively expensive to maintain.
-Many of the newer CMS companies were simply not ready to go to market.
+When Line Break started qualifying their needs for headless content management, they looked at some of the hosted solutions which were too big and expensive (for example IBM Websphere).
+Homebrew solutions like combining a MongoDB-based backend with a React frontend didn’t give them the “hands-off” scalability they required.

-GraphCMS hits the sweet spot.
-The software has the simplicity and intuitive design which the established solutions miss.
-The pricing is flexible and the company proves to provide high-quality support.
-The software has become a daily flexible tool for both the Developers and the Content Editors of Line Break and Cleveland Clinic.
+GraphCMS struck the right balance for them with the simplicity and intuitive design they were seeking.
+GraphCMS has become a daily flexible tool for both the Developers and the Content Editors of Line Break and Cleveland Clinic.

-In the past, Line Break built RESTful APIs for its clients.
-Building the AR+ App was the first time that Line Break worked with GraphQL and they benefited from its advantages immediately.
-The syntax is concise and logical; you can set up powerful APIs in minutes.
-Most importantly, you know what you are doing: when your first code draft of the API does not function, you understand why that is, and you can easily fix it.
+In the past, Line Break built RESTful APIs for its clients, and were keen to migrate from REST to GraphQL.
+Building the AR+ App was the first time that Line Break worked with GraphQL.
+They found that the syntax is concise and logical; you can set up powerful APIs in minutes.